 The Library gives priority to classes or individual students interested in curating an exhibit, either in the main exhibition area or one of the auxiliary exhibition spaces.
 Past examples of exhibits include Wildly Human: Beyond the Bestiary, Crafting Nature: The Art of the Japanese Tea Ceremony, and Sex, Action, and Social Commentary: Pulp Magazines in America.
 The curation process provides students with an opportunity to further develop their information and visual literacies, as well as their knowledge of the subject content.

-For more information or to schedule a library instructions session, please contact your Subject Specialist or the Instruction and Outreach Librarian (x2056).
+For more information or to schedule a library instructions session, please contact your Subject Specialist.
 Or, you may complete this instruction request form and a librarian will contact you.